markeymark32/parasStats/README.md

-New readme file for project
+New readme file for projects